 A common use of a bundle is to group together related updates.
 For example, a bundle might contain all of the updates for the drivers that are associated with a particular machine type.
 To publish the updates for the machine type you simply publish the bundle, rather than locating and publishing each individual update.
 Another advantage of a bundle is that, when publishing, you only need approval for a single item (the bundle) rather than for each update contained in the bundle.

-For information on how to work with bundles in Patch for SCCM, see Working with Bundles.
+For information on how to work with bundles in Patch for MEM, see Working with Bundles.

 A detectoid is a unique form of an update.
 It does not contain a payload, but it does contain a single "Installed" rule that verifies a particular condition.
 Detectoids are used as prerequisite checks for other updates.
 For example, one detectoid might specify the operating system that is required to install an update on a target machine, and a second detectoid might specify the computer architecture that is required by the update.
 An update may have many prerequisite detectoids, and a detectoid may have other prerequisite detectoids.

-If a detectoid is required in order to publish an update, Patch for SCCM will publish the detectoid automatically.
+If a detectoid is required in order to publish an update, Patch for MEM will publish the detectoid automatically.
 This is true for all update catalogs that contain detectoids.

-For information on how to work with detectoids in Patch for SCCM, see Working with Detectoids.
+For information on how to work with detectoids in Patch for MEM, see Working with Detectoids.